numericillustration/presentations/cli_proficiency_tutorial.md

         done < <(echo mntr | nc -w5 ${ZK_IP} 2181)
         ```

-    2. Redirecting contents of a variable to stdin
+    2. Redirecting contents of a variable to stdin ( an avoiding useless use of cat technique )

         This is done with the `<<<` operator